karayabin/universe-snapshot/universe/Ling/Light_UserPreferences/doc/api/Ling/Light_UserPreferences/Api/Generated/Classes/UserPreferenceApi/getUserPreferenceById.md

-UserPreferenceApi::getUserPreferenceById — Returns the userPreference row identified by the given id.
+UserPreferenceApi::getUserPreferenceById — Returns the user preference row identified by the given id.